arburksUMich/python-multiprocessing/README.md

 This repository contains workshop materials for the workshop, "Getting Started with the Python Multiprocessing Package" at the University of Michigan.

+## Python Memory Management
+Reference counting

+Tracks the number of references to every created object

+When reference count is zero, the object can be released from memory

+### Reference Counting and Multithreading
+Multiple threads running simultaneously can cause problems

+Race condition

+Multiple threads change an object’s reference count simultaneously

+## Mutual Exclusion (Lock)
+Software mechanism that prevents multiple threads from executing critical code simultaneously

+Critical code

+Code that accesses a shared/critical resource (such as an object’s reference count)

+## The Global Interpreter Lock (GIL)
+A mutual exclusion/lock on the Python interpreter

+Solution to protecting reference count

+Allows only one thread to execute at any point in time

+Causes bottleneck for CPU-bound code

+## Why Use Threads in Python?
+Allows work to be done in one thread while another thread is waiting

+Examples:

+I/O heavy process.

+Can do other processing while waiting for disk

+Web requests or database connection

+Can do other processing while waiting for response from server

 ## Using threads to speed up I/O bound code.
 ```python